 Pre-Employment POPAT Description

-For more information concerning employment with the Rocky Mount Police Department, contact the Office of Recruitment at the following address/phone:
+For more information concerning employment with the Rocky Mount Police Department, email Corporal Harrison McDaniel in the Office of Recruitment or contact him at the following address/phone:

 Rocky Mount Police Department

 Office of Recruitment

 The Rocky Mount Police Department's entry-level training program was approved by the NC Department of Labor as a nationally recognized Police Officer Apprenticeship Program.
 During the first three years of employment with the RMPD, any veteran who meets the training requirements set forth by the Police Officer Apprenticeship Program may choose to receive monthly compensation from their GI Training benefit in addition to their regular City of Rocky Mount salary.
 This benefit can be as much as $800 per month additional income for the veteran employee.
 For complete details, click HERE to download a brochure.